Now We are Six, Now we are famous.

 18th Newcastle City Hall.
 Set List above.
 From bootleg (The only Non-USA one available for '74).

 20th / 21st Albert Hall.
 Included Mummers Play.
-(2nd date added after 1st sold out)
+(2nd date added after 1st sold out in one day)

 Mummers' Play, Alison Gross, Cam Ye O'er Frae France, John Barleycorn, Little Sir Hugh, Summer Is A-Coming In, Gaudete, Two Magicians, Edwin, 700 Elves, Drink Down The Moon, Thomas The Rhymer, Sea Medley (Encore) (NME Review)

 22nd Cardiff Capitol